MapsterMapper/Mapster/README.md

 ###Assembly Scanning for Custom Mappings
 To make it easier to register custom mappings, we've implemented an assembly scanning approach.
-To allow this, either inherit from IRegistry or Registry in the Fpr.Registration namespace.
+To allow this, either inherit from IRegistry or Registry in the Mapster.Registration namespace.

 Override the Apply() method and perform your registrations there.
 When your app starts up, use the Registrar class to perform registration.